Healthdirect Free Australian health advice you can count on.

 Key facts

-• It belongs to a group of medicines called non-steroidal anti-inflammatory drugs, or NSAIDs.
+• It belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).

-• Ibuprofen can be used for the short-term relief of fever, mild to moderate pain and inflammation (redness, swelling and soreness).
+• Ibuprofen can be used for the short-term relief of fever, mild to moderate pain and inflammation.

-• Ibuprofen is available with or without a prescription in a variety of formulations (for example, liquid, tablets and capsules).
+• Ibuprofen is available with or without a prescription in different forms, including liquid, tablets and capsules.

 • Ibuprofen isn’t suitable for everyone, so check with your doctor or pharmacist before taking it.